jguida941/cs320-contact-service-junit/docs/showcase/PROJECT_SHOWCASE.md

 ### The Story Behind This Project

-This started as a CS320 milestone requirement - a simple contact manager.
-But I asked: **"What if I built it like I was shipping to production?"**
+This started as a CS320 milestone requirement, a simple contact manager.
+But I wanted to turn it into more.

 The result:
 1. **Week 1-2**: Core domain with immutable objects and two-layer validation